There are different explanations for the concept of the embryo for human life.

 The purpose of utilizing an embryo in the medical field also provides an impact on considering an embryo as human life or a definite human stem cell source.

 Medical experts and ethical researchers have defined embryo depending upon its diverse discursive fields.

 According to this strategy, ‘the embryo’ term is used to describe or characterize for symbolizing moral status; whereas, ‘an embryo’, is used to describe an outcome of the IVF process.

 The term ‘Our embryo’ is used when a couple has already considered this as ‘our baby’ after processing in the IVF clinic and implanted it in the mother’s ovary with particular moral and social values.

 Therefore, a variety of points of view has resulted because the embryo is considered as pro-life but utilized for harvesting embryonic stem cells from frozen embryos, which are intended to be discarded from fertility clinics.

 The array of definitions for embryo are only applicable for the frozen embryo which is derived in the IVF clinic but not applied for the fresh embryo.

 Through recent medical development, stem cell research has come out as one of the most promising techniques to cure multiple diseases.

 However, the stem cell research process explained as “the dismemberment of living, distinct human beings”, and is believed to be a bit unethical as to use embryonic stem cells, because the embryo is considered as pro-life.

 Adaptation of frozen embryos is highly appreciated to save human life and prevent surplus or are smashed for research utilization.

-In 2005, the former U.S President George Bush appreciated frozen embryo adoption program and has increased the funding for adult stem cell research to avoid destruction of emerging human life by utilizing human embryonic stem cells.
+In 2005, former U.S President George Bush appreciated the frozen embryo adoption program and has increased the funding for adult stem cell research to avoid the destruction of emerging human life by utilizing human embryonic stem cells.

 Fertility treatment present ethical dilemmas